Loading...

 Pressure washing by item

 One of the most common jobs is driveway cleaning.
-The cost averages between $155 and $384 for extremely large driveways.
+The cost averages between $150 and $300.
 The good news is that this service doesn’t have to be done too regularly, and will make your driveway look as good as new, which is far cheaper than replacing it.

 On the cheaper end of the scale, you can have your gutter pressure washed for as little as $75.
 This will safely remove all of the grease, leaving it hygienically clean.